 I came across this interesting article on the use of little words, filler words.
 Computer analysis of language patterns, both spoken and written, reveals a lot about people.

-The way we speak can be used to … Continue reading
+The way we speak can be … Continue reading

 During the worst stages of the Slide Fire, I had written the Arizona Republic on the connections between global climate change and the predicted increase of severity of wildfires in the western United States.
 The slide Fire and climate change, is there a connection?
 They are apparently not going to … Continue reading